-Term Used Definition of Term Any Field Any coverage, degreed or non-degreed, listed in the CCD Any Field when certificate reflects Bachelor's Degree or Higher Any coverage listed in the Directory that requires the teacher to hold a bachelor's degree or higher.
-This definition does not include placement of personnel who are state- or district-certified if they do not hold a bachelor's or higher degree.
-Any Academic Coverage Any coverage classified as an academic coverage in Rules 6A-4.0101 through 6A-4.0343, F.A.C.
+Term Used Definition of Term Any Field Any coverage, degreed or non-degreed, listed in the CCD Any Field when certificate reflects Bachelor's Degree or Higher Any coverage listed in the CCD that requires the teacher to hold a bachelor's degree or higher.
+Any Academic Coverage Any coverage classified as an academic coverage in Rules 6A-4.0343, F.A.C.
 Any Vocational Field or Coverage Any vocational coverage, degreed or non-degreed, that is listed in the CCD.